Table Of Contents

 - You will not have cell service on this hike.
 Expect to lose cell service when you turn onto Chilliwack Lake Road.

-- This trail is an intermediate difficulty.
+- This trail is of intermediate difficulty.

 - Dress in layers for changes in weather.